 What's not to like about the Champion 3800-Watt Dual Fuel RV Ready Portable Generator

-The negative aspect to the Champion 3800-Watt Generator is that it’s not a whole home generator, so if the power goes out, you’ll have to choose which appliances are the most important to power and which ones need to be left off.
+The negative aspect of the Champion 3800-Watt Generator is that it’s not a whole home generator, so if the power goes out, you’ll have to choose which appliances are the most important to power and which ones need to be left off.
 It’s also quite loud.

 4. DuroStar DS4000S Portable Gas Generator | Best Portable Budget Generator

-If you’re looking for a small and portable generator that won’t cost you an arm and a leg, yet can still produce a decent amount of power to keep some things around the home running, the DuroStar DS4000S Portable Gas Generator might just be the way to go.
+If you’re looking for a small and portable generator that won’t cost you an arm and a leg yet can still produce a decent amount of power to keep some things around the home running, the DuroStar DS4000S Portable Gas Generator might just be the way to go.

 Of course, it is a gas generator, so it’s not totally clean and without emissions, but when compared to other gas generators, it’s much more eco-friendly.

 Moreover, the DuroStar DS4000S Portable Gas Generator is powered by a DuroStar 7 HP 208cc OHV engine that can pump out around 3,300 watts of energy.
 This should be enough to run various compressor tools, appliances, and electronics.
-No, it’s not the most powerful generator in the world, but it will do just fine for fairly basic use.
+It’s not the most powerful generator in the world, but it will do just fine for fairly basic use.

-When it comes to portability, the DuroStar DS4000S Portable Gas Generator is one of the lightest gas generators on the market and it’s quite compact.
+When it comes to portability, the DuroStar DS4000S Portable Gas Generator is one of the lightest gas generators on the market, and it’s quite compact.
 It is designed for portability, especially if you get the optional wheel kit.

-In terms of the fuel tank, it comes with a 4 gallon tank, which is alright, but not huge.
+In terms of the fuel tank, it comes with a 4-gallon tank, which is alright, but not huge.
 On this 4 gallon tank of gas, you can expect it to run for about 10 to 15 hours, depending on what you are trying to power.
-In terms of what you can power, the DuroStar DS4000S Portable Gas Generator comes with a variety of outlets including two 120V 20A household outlets, as well as a single 120/240V 30A twist lock outlet.
+In terms of what you can power, the DuroStar DS4000S Portable Gas Generator comes with a variety of outlets, including two 120V 20A household outlets, as well as a single 120/240V 30A twist-lock outlet.

 Something that we like about the DuroStar DS4000S Portable Gas Generator is that it features an all-metal construction with all copper windings and surge arrest tech; this is a very durable unit with the ability to protect itself and your appliances from electrical surges.